 In 1993, I visited Bangladesh several times to sell television circuit boards to their fledgling electronic industry.
 The tension was palpable.
 Lajja had just got banned, but most educated people – Hindus as well as Muslims – seemed to have read it.
 A Hindu technician told me that what was written was a milder version of what had actually occurred.
 A Muslim businessman assured me that Lajja was an exaggeration, but he was ashamed of whatever had happened.
 He asked me if I was shocked.
 I said no, what they had done in a few weeks, Hindu fanatics with the connivance of the ruling party in India had done to our own Sikhs within a couple of days.
 Most men, I said, are victims of their own religion.
 They avenge that victimization by taking it out on people of other religions.
 Nearly all the businessmen I met were unsympathetic towards Nasreen; as for the fatwa, they said “she asked for it”.

 It is not easy to understand why Bangladesh wanted Lajja banned and their most famous author of the time assassinated.
 Unlike Rushdie, she had not spoken ill of her religion.
 Not at that point of time – even if her feminist views expressed in earlier books could have antagonized the fundamentalists.
 Somebody could have denied the kind of happenings that was described in Lajja.
 They could have challenged her to produce proofs for her general statements in the book.
 They didn’t; they knew there was nothing in the book to challenge; that all that it contained was the shameful truth.
 Today virtually all her books stand banned in her country; but the fatwa and the ban made her an international celebrity in exile.
 Whether she made a lot of money out of her books, I am not sure.
+Unlike Salman Rushdie, She had no high-level support.

 In India, Just a couple of weeks after the BJP-Shiva Sena combine won the state elections, Bal Thackeray, who styled himself the “Hindu Hruday Samrat (after declaring that he did not believe in God, that he threw out all the Ganesha idols when his wife died) called for the extermination of Muslims.
 This was one fatwa that worked; a thousand Muslims in Mumbai were massacred in the 1992 riots.
 Bal Thackeray was one person who enjoyed complete freedom of speech.
 Pramod Navalkar, an author himself and a Thackeray minion, issued threats against the publishers of Lajja in India.